 SG: Of the six original tubs, only two are left.
 And one has a piece of plywood over it that props up some padlocked steel mystery box.
-The other was decomissioned years ago.
+The other was decommissioned years ago.

 RM: This place is a total collision of eras.
 Not just old versus new, and I know that just a little bit ago we were considering the Capitol building as just a building, it’s impossible to look at this room and not see a metaphorical debate right here in the basement.

-RM: As Andrea puts it, the spending vs. austerity question is really just the modern form of the quinessential American question of government.
+RM: As Andrea puts it, the spending vs. austerity question is really just the modern form of the quintessential American question of government.

 AS: Look at how gorgeous.
 See how the marble just sparkles a little bit?
 If it’s a little bit clean?
 Look close here.
 You see this sort of luster?